Goutte/blog.antoine.goutenoir.com/source/_posts/2015-06-06-a-bot-for-cyx.markdown

 Options :
 - game: required, an instance of Cyx.Game
 ###
-class Cyx.Player.SimpleBot extends Cyx.Player.Base
+class Cyx.Player.SimpleBot extends Cyx.Player.Bot

   constructor: (@game) ->

   ###
-  Returns the tile on which the bot wants to play, or undefined if it does not want to play on anything, usually because it is the opening move.
+  Returns the tile on which the bot wants to play, or undefined if it does not want to play on anything, usually because there is no free tile left to play.
   ###
   play: (lattice) ->